Finite type as fundamental objects even non-single-valued and non-continuous: Characterizing multivalued shadowing on totally disconnected space

-(2) Suppose $(x_i)$ is an $F$-orbit.
+2. Suppose $(x_i)$ is an $f$-orbit.
 Since $\mathcal{U}_\lambda$ is a clopen partition of $X$ for each $\lambda\in \Lambda$, thus, thee is only one choice $(U_i^\lambda)$ such that $x_i\in U_i^\lambda$, which means that $(x_i)$ has only one choice of $(U_i^\lambda)$-orbit pattern.
-Hence, by Theorem \ref{thm5.2}, the point $\left(\bigcap \pi_0\left(\sigma^i\left(\boldsymbol{U}_\lambda\right)\right)\right)_{i\in \omega}$ is an $F$-orbit and the map \eqref{eq5.1} is a well-defined injective onto map.
+Hence, by Theorem \ref{thm5.2}, the point $\left(\bigcap \pi_0\left(\sigma^i\left(\boldsymbol{U}_\lambda\right)\right)\right)_{i\in \omega}$ is an $f$-orbit and the map \eqref{eq5.1} is a well-defined injective onto map.
 The continuity follows directly from Theorem \ref{thm5.2}, too.
 Therefore, \eqref{eq5.1} is a conjugacy. \end{proof}

-The following result shows that if the orbital space of Gambaudo and Martens‘ graph cover coincides with the orbital space of Shimomura's graph cover, then the graph cover itself has the shadowing property (cf. \cite[Lemma 15]{GM}).
+The following result shows that if the orbital space of Gambaudo and Martens‘ graph cover (refer to Remark \ref{rem3.3}) virtually coincides with the orbital space of Shimomura's graph cover, then the graph cover itself has the shadowing property (cf. \cite[Lemma 15]{GM}).